 Laser energy is used to clear blocked channels in the trabecular meshwork.
 Specific cells are treated during the process.
 The results are not instant; it may take 1-3 months for eye pressure to lower.

 A flexible tube is inserted into the drainage area of the eye to promote fluid escape.
 This is typically done after other methods of treatment have been explored.

 A laser is used to create a small hole on the outer edge of the iris for fluid release.
 This can be used as a preventative measure for people with narrow drainage areas in the eye or to treat existing glaucoma.

 This is also called conventional glaucoma surgery.
 A small hole is made in the white of the eye to create a new drainage flap for fluid to drain through at a desired rate.

 The right treatment(s) for your eyes will depend on the type of glaucoma you have, the severity of your condition and your overall eye health.
 If you have glaucoma you will need to be regularly monitored to ensure that your treatment is working.
 By keeping your eye pressure within a normal range for your unique eyes, we may be able to protect your optic nerve from further damage.

-To learn more about the glaucoma treatment options available in Colorado Springs, contact us today to schedule an eye exam.
+To learn more about the glaucoma treatments available in Colorado Springs, contact us today to schedule an eye exam.